GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 34. `checkSpeeds()` should make a plot for lines below minimum safe speed.
 38. `checkHighFreq` needs to report the summary before the plots.
 39. `checkDrape`: default plot_flag=False, add distance of exceedance like `checkVertPlan`, allow optional lines=[] argument.
+40. Fix the silly use of Helvetica-Neue.
+Do we need to force a particular font or just sans serif?
+If we do, do it in one place only!

 1. DONE.
 Get the ASEG-GDF to Whizz converter working well.
 (Currently reads data but ought to automatically import meta-data as well.)
 6. DONE.
 Is `checkDrape` useful or redundant?
 Required for the case where the planned `drape` is included as a channel in the db.